Loox8332/Portfolio/README.md

 ### Overview

-* Leadership of a six-engineer team to design a suitable solar boat electrification system to tackle energy poverty in the rural Amazon, with the goal of replacing existing gasoline powered boats.
+* Leadership of a six-engineer team to design a suitable solar boat electrification system to tackle energy poverty in the rural Amazon, with the goal of replacing existing gasoline powered boats for under £3000.
 A scale model for presentation was also developed.

 * My key role involved heavy project management alongside being the lead system engineer.
 My focus was on implementation of a custom MPPT synchronous buck converter from scratch using a modified Perturb & Observe algorithm.
 This system was tied in with a BLDC drivetrain and reached a max efficiency of 96%.